Test in production without watermarks.

 paragraph.AddTextRun(textRun);

-// Create a new document
+// Create a new Word document with the paragraph.

 WordDocument doc = new WordDocument(paragraph);

-// Export the DOCX file
+// Export and save the DOCX file to the specified path.

 doc.SaveAs("document.docx");